MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-create-workflows.md

 The workflow is divided into three sections:

-1) **When Event**
+1. **When Event**
    This is where the trigger is selected.
    Examples of trigger could be:
-    - A master data record is changed
+   * A master data record is changed
-    - A journal line is created
+   * A journal line is created
-    - an Incoming document is created or released
+   * An Incoming document is created or released
-    - Approval of a document is requested
+   * Approval of a document is requested

-2) **On Condition of**
+2. **On Condition of**
-    The **conditions** are related to the event and opens for creating filters for when the event is triggered
+   The **conditions** are related to the event and opens for creating filters for when the event is triggered.
-3) **Then Response**
+3. **Then Response**
-    The **Responses** responds to what the next step in the work are.
+   The **Responses** responds to what the next step in the work is.

 For both types of events, the events are system-defined.
 New events must be added through the development of an extension.